ssani7/sheostocks/README.md

 Run `yarn` for installing node modules and `yarn dev` for running the website locally

+For handling CUD operation use email `sanaullah@gmail.com` password: `123456` to login.
-Create a user account by registering from `/register` page.
+User can create a user account by registering from `/register` page.

 # Features